 How To Analyze A Heatmap: Best Cases From Plerdy

-Installing a heat map by Plerdy allows you to deeply analyze how users behave on your website.
-Below, I’m sharing with you a few best cases of its usage and explaining how exactly this analysis runs.
+Installing a heat map by Plerdy allows you to analyze how users behave on your website deeply.
+Below, I’m sharing a few best cases of its usage and explaining how this analysis runs.

 Pro-Street.dk Heatmap Analyze

 The analysis of a heatmap on pro-street.dk pointed to a low scroll depth.
 If only 25% of users scroll down the page, there is something wrong with the first screen, as the heatmap shows.
 We analyze that the main issue is the huge logo and partner’s ad taking up the greater part of the space on the page.
 How to solve it?
 A good idea would be to make them smaller and place something more eye-catching in the central part instead.

 All in all, based on the received results from the heatmap, I’ve recommended how to solve the problem:

 - re-sizing (making smaller) huge elements, including the logo and advertisements;